 2003 — Tucson, Ariz. — Stu Bykofsky

 Readers of the Philadelphia Daily News know Stu Bykofsky, winner of the 2003 award, as a curmudgeon with a heart.
 He hosts an annual charity event for the Variety Club that has raised more than $150,000 for handicapped children.
 Other community activities he has promoted include efforts in behalf of animals, a youth center, an adoption center, and multiple sclerosis.
 He is a former member of the NSNC Board of Directors.

 2002 — Pittsburgh — Dave Lieber

-The 2002 award winner, Dave Lieber, former investigative columnist for the Fort Worth Star-Telegram, was recognized for his leadership in creating and promoting one of the largest children’s charity programs in his area.
+The 2002 award winner, Dave Lieber, “Watchdog” columnist for the Fort Worth Star-Telegram then beginning in mid-2013 The Dallas Morning News, was recognized for his leadership in creating and promoting one of the largest children’s charity programs in his area.
 Summer Santa Inc. sends children to summer camps; provides medical checkups for campers who cannot afford them; and buys back-to-school clothing and supplies.
 An author and public speaker, he serves as secretary of the NSNC Education Foundation.

 2001 — San Francisco — Tim Chavez